banushi-a/oooolang/README.md

 0 = like c while(cur_block_value != 0) loop.

-. = if block currently pointed to's value is not zero, jump back to [
+. = if block pointed to at the beginning of the loop value is not zero, jump back to O

 ® = like c getchar(). input 1 character.